 About the Archaeology labs

-Our purpose-built archaeology building at Avenue Campus is home to a wealth of laboratories and the latest archaeological equipment.
-Here you’ll learn the scientific principles, theories and techniques behind the discipline.
+Our purpose-built archaeology building at Avenue Campus is home to the latest archaeological Laboratory and equipment.
+You’ll learn the scientific principles, theories and techniques behind the discipline.

 Archaeology teaching lab